 The future is electric vehicles (EV).
 It has to be, if we want to curb the non-stop assault of pollution on our cities, crumbling under the carbon footprint of burgeoning populations and their rising traditional internal combustion engine (ICE) vehicles.

 At a time when countries like Norway plan to go all electric by 2025 and are already selling over 50% of their new cars as EVs, India — one of the largest automobile manufacturers in the world — has revised its ambitious plan to go fully electric by 2030 and downgraded it to a target of 30% EVs by 2030.
 At present, India’s EV industry just constitutes 0.1% of the global market share.

-Besides, the Centre’s Faster Adoption and Manufacturing of Hybrid and Electric Vehicles in India (FAME) scheme, which is in Phase II now, continues to be implemented on an adhoc basis, which doesn’t help automobile manufacturers in chalking out a long-term EV strategy.
+Besides, the Centre’s Faster Adoption and Manufacturing of Hybrid and Electric Vehicles in India (FAME) scheme, which continues to be implemented on an adhoc basis, and hence doesn’t help automobile manufacturers in chalking out a long-term EV strategy.
 The scheme was instituted to encourage buyers to buy EVs.

 Also, with government undertaking Energy Efficiency Services Ltd (EESL) scrapping its order for 10,000 electric cars as government officials refused to use EVs, it doesn’t quite seem like India will follow the Norwegian road.

 But even as the Centre continues its flip-flop on its EV policy, the Indian EV industry is driving its own growth, thanks to increasing awareness among people at large, technology advancement in the automobile industry and, most importantly, Indian startuppers’ zest to develop new ecofriendly, cutting-edge technology products that are at par with international technology standards.